 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 The local currency is the Ghanaian Cedi (GHS).
-Declare all GHS or foreign currency equivalent on arrival.
-Australian dollars cannot be exchanged in Ghana.
-US dollars and Euros are readily exchanged at commercial banks and exchange bureaux.
+Declare all cash on arrival.
+You can't exchange Australian dollars in Ghana.
+USD and Euros are readily exchanged at commercial banks and exchange bureaus.

-ATMs are located in larger towns.
-It is difficult to find banks or businesses in Ghana that accept credit cards other than Visa.
+Larger towns have ATMs.
+Few banks or businesses in Ghana accept credit cards other than Visa.
 Credit card fraud is common.

 - Keep your card in sight at all times when making purchases.